Social Work (SW)

 Credits: 1-6

 Independent work under department faculty guidance.
 Enrollment by permission only through arrangement with specific faculty.
 May be repeated with a different focus.
-Prereq: 12 hours social service coursework; permission.
-Special fee.
+12 hours in social work coursework required.

 Repeat Rule: May be repeated for a maximum of 8 credits.